dtsolovos/Covid-Practice-Project/README.md

 GROUP BY continent
 ```
 ![Continental Graphs](https://github.com/dtsolovos/Covid-Practice-Project/blob/main/ContGraph.png)
 According to the data, Asia and Europe have the most recorded cases and deaths, which is not surprising, given that they are the 2 most densely populated continents.
-While South America has nearly 20,000,000 less recorded Covid-19 cases than North America, it also has less than 30,000 fewer recorded deaths, with the death rate being the highest in the world at 3,04%.
-Surprisingly, despite having the 2nd largest population count (~1.4bn) and 3rd largest population density (33.66 per squared km), Africa has only 8,570,208 recorded Covid-19 cases, at just 0,62% of its population.
+While South America has nearly 20,000,000 less recorded Covid-19 cases than North America, it also has less than 30,000 fewer recorded deaths, with their 3,04% death rate being the highest in the world.
+Surprisingly, despite having the 2nd largest population count (~1.4bn) and 3rd largest population density (33.66 per squared km), Africa has only 8,570,208 recorded Covid-19 cases, just 0,62% of its population.
 The low median age (18 years) of sub-Saharan Africa, insufficient data collection, and lack of long-term care facilities (most elderly people live with their families, thus limiting the virus' spread) are some of the most prevalent theories pertaining to this.
 Oceania has the second lowest infection percentage (0,67% of the population), which is not unexpected, considering the continent's isolated location, incredibly low population density (just 3.12 per squared km) and fast goverment responses to the situation.

 ### Country Data
 I already had the data I needed ready for this, so I only needed to write a simple query (as opposed to the other, mindbogglingly complicated ones).
 This time, I did not round up the results, because during the first several days of reporting the percentages were very small and the values would be rounded to zeros.
 I then turned the results into a map graph.